 - 1. Attempt to have at least one of the public hearings in the target area; and - Notify the community of upcoming meetings not less than two (2) weeks/fourteen (14) days prior to the meeting; and - 3.
 In all meeting announcements, include where, and during what hours, information and records relating to the proposed and actual use of funds may be found. - 4.
-Be able to provide ADA accommodations. - C. Provision for technical assistance to groups representative of LMI households that request such assistance in developing proposals with the level and type of assistance to be determined by the applicant.
+ADA accommodations - C. Provision for technical assistance to groups representative of LMI households that request such assistance in developing proposals with the level and type of assistance to be determined by the applicant.